Aisha S. (Alumna)

 What sparked your interest in becoming an IP attaché?

 I began my career at the USPTO as a trademark examining attorney.
-I chose the USPTO because the agency is at the forefront of U.S. commerce, both on a policy level and in practical terms.
+I work at the USPTO because the agency is at the forefront of U.S. commerce, both on a policy level and in practical terms.
 Innovation drives our economy, and consumers all over the world rely on American branding.
-I was proud to be part of such an influential U.S. government agency.
-As an IP attaché for the MENA region, based in the U.S. Embassy in Kuwait, I advocated U.S. government IP policy, interests, and initiatives; assisted U.S. businesses with issues involving IP rights; worked to improve IP protection throughout the MENA region by conducting training and outreach programs with host governments on IP laws and policy; helped to secure high-quality IP provisions in international agreements and host country laws; and worked to monitor the implementation of these provisions.
+I am proud to be part of such an influential U.S. government agency.

 What advice would you give someone who may not be aware of the IP Attaché Program?